-Who is Verde valley Community Hospice?
+Who is Verde Valley Community Hospice?

 Verde Valley Community Hospice was established in 2008 by two passionately devoted Firefighters, Trent Adams and Billy Hayes.
 Together, they have served on the Fire Department a combined 50 years.
 Trent and his wife Shelia, a Registered Hospice Nurse, along with Billy, share the same passion to provide quality palliative end-of-life care throughout the Verde Valley community.
 It is a direct result of their long careers within community service through the Fire Department that they identified a need for a different approach to hospice care that was more locally minded and less corporate driven.
 Opening Verde Valley Community Hospice has allowed Trent and Billy to continue serving our community by helping those in need of hospice services and their families at a time of great stress.
 It is by their vision and devotion to patient care that Verde Valley Community Hospice strives to provide hope and compassion to all of those in need of hospice services.

-Marvin L. Colvin, D.O., is one of our Associate Medical Directors and he has been with Verde Valley Community Hospice since 2009.
-Although he is a native of Arizona, Dr. Colvin is a 1988 graduate of the College of Osteopathic Medicine of the Pacific (now known as Western University of Health Sciences) in Pomona, CA. Dr. Colvin moved to Cottonwood in 1977 to help with the family business while earning his prerequisites for medical school.
+Marvin L. Colvin, D.O., is our Medical Director and he has been with Verde Valley Community Hospice since 2009.
+A native of Arizona, Dr. Colvin is a 1988 graduate of the College of Osteopathic Medicine of the Pacific (now known as Western University of Health Sciences) in Pomona, CA. Dr. Colvin moved to Cottonwood in 1977 to help with the family business while earning his prerequisites for medical school.
 He then completed his degree in osteopathic medicine followed by a residency in family medicine.
 He returned to Cottonwood in 1991 before purchasing and remodeling the original Cottonwood Hospital in Old Town in 1994 where he established The Family Medical Center where he continues to serve the Verde Valley community.
 Also within his facility he established the Healing Arts Center that is a community of like-minded providers dedicated to complimentary health and healing professionals.